 Training/Student – $125

 Highlights of the program schedule for February 24-26 include:

-Dr. MacNeill’s work includes a drive to build capacity to incorporate effective teaching principles and engagement in online courses in healthcare.
+Heather MacNeill, MD, BSc(PT), MScCH(HPTE), FRCPC, Faculty Lead, Educational Technologies, Continuing Professional Development, University of Toronto – Dr. MacNeill’s work includes a drive to build capacity to incorporate effective teaching principles and engagement in online healthcare courses.

 Music and Wellness

 Lisa Wong, MD, Assistant Professor of Pediatrics, Massachusetts General Hospital, Associate Co-Director, Arts and Humanities Initiative at Harvard Medical School – Dr. Wong is a pediatrician, musician, and author dedicated to the healing arts of music and medicine.

 This interactive session is designed to help you identify and assess the strengths, niches, and value that CPD provides to your organization.
 Topics will include how to have meaningful and intentional conversations with leadership; aligning with your organization's ROI, financial goals, and health outcomes; writing your elevator speech; lessons on rapid system collaborations during COVID-19; and building your “superpower” value-added toolkit.